Web Applications

 • Code style

 We can subtract points for bad code style and practices.
+You have one week, from the assignment evaluation, to fix the issues and submit fixed solution.

 In case of any problem (e.g. illness) notify the teacher immediately!